MaxStange1005/ATLAS-OpenData-Higgs-NeuralNetworks/README.md

 Work in Progress

 ## TODO:
-- Explanation of training metric
+- How to distribute data?